Avoid These 401(k) Plan Mistakes to Improve Your Retirement Savings

 Not contributing enough

-Not everyone is in a position to be able to contribute the maximum of 15% of their salary to retirement savings.
+Not everyone is in a position to be able to contribute the maximum amount to retirement savings.
 But, for many people, their contribution amount is a function of what they have left over after spending money on meals out, expensive clothes, new cars, extravagant vacations or the latest tech gadgets.

 For anyone with aspirations of building wealth, time is your most valuable asset.
 Most people start out with little money, a lot of time and a similar opportunity to build wealth.
 However, each day that passes without some contribution of money – either savings or interest – the cost of achieving our financial goals increases.
 It’s why many people at or near retirement, who will never get that time back, wished they had saved early and often.